dhthwy/r/README.md

 wouldnt want to keep your dirty ass from the trough of cock

-i have invested in blindfolds. skanky hoe
+i have invested in blindfolds.

+big dicks were more important than sticking to your word and promise. time cant fix that. fill that mouf. open widr

+skanky hoe
 "